Foreign companies and their representatives: How to grant authorisations for Incomes Register matters

 Until now, foreign parties have used the Katso service.
-The Katso service will go out of use by the end of 2020.
+The Katso service will go out of use on 31 August 2021.
 Until then the Katso service will be in use alongside the foreign individual’s unique identifier (UID).

 Example: A foreign company grants an accounting firm the authorisation to use the Incomes Register's e-service on their behalf.
 The Financial Manager of the accounting firm has a representative’s right to grant authorisations.
 The Financial Manager grants the firm’s accountants the authorisation to act on the company’s behalf.
 This allows them to manage the foreign company’s Incomes Register matters.
 The Financial Manager can also ask authorisations from other companies, organisations or individuals as a representative of the accounting firm.